 - working in groups

-All of these skills are highly desirable for a wide range of careers, including, but not limited to the tech industry, finance, business and law.
-Many mathematics majors follow career paths which do not fall under the job title of “mathematician” or “math teacher”.
-Common options include:
+Many majors follow career paths which do not fall under the title of "mathematician" or "math teacher."
+Common Options include:

 - data scientist